 How do I prefer to work?

-Because of that, I prefer async communication through Slack or email (I check it almost every 5 minutes), but calls are ok if you think that’d create some value or you work better that way.
+I've been doing it for the past twenty-two years, starting when I was thirteen and never really stopping.
+Because of that, I prefer async communication through Slack or email (I check it almost every 5 minutes), but calls are fine if you think that'd create some value or you work better that way.

 I really dislike meetings but have learned to work around them.